-FAMILY ACCEPTANCE PROJECT[®] POSTERS TO BUILD HEALTHY FUTURES FOR LGBTQ-2S & GENDER DIVERSE CHILDREN & YOUTH https://familyproject.sfsu.edu/
+FAMILY ACCEPTANCE PROJECT® POSTERS TO BUILD HEALTHY FUTURES FOR LGBTQ & GENDER DIVERSE CHILDREN & YOUTH https://familyproject.sfsu.edu/

-The Family Acceptance Project[®] (FAP) has published research-based posters to educate family members, providers, spiritual/religious leaders, lesbian, gay, bisexual, transgender, queer-identified and Two Spirit (LGBTQ-2S) youth and others about the critical role of family support for LGBTQ-2S children and youth to prevent suicide and other serious health outcomes and to build healthy futures.
-This Poster Guidance provides information about the posters and gives suggestions for how to use them.
-Please share this Poster Guidance with anyone who uses and receives the posters.
+The Family Acceptance Project® (FAP) has published new research-based posters to educate family members, providers, religious leaders, lesbian, gay, bisexual, transgender and queer-identified (LGBTQ) youth and others about the critical role of family support for LGBTQ children and youth to prevent suicide and other serious health outcomes and to build healthy futures.
+This overview provides information about the posters and gives suggestions for how to use them.